frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/using-erpnext/access-log.md

 Access Log is a security feature that logs all data exports by all users in the system.
 This feature is enabled by default from **v13**.

-Available to `System Managers`, it can be accessed using our favourite [Awesome Bar](/docs/user/manual/en/using-erpnext/articles/Global-search).
+In ERPNext, Access Log is available to [System Managers](/docs/user/manual/en/setting-up/users-and-permissions/role-and-role-profile), it can be accessed using our favourite [Awesome Bar](https://frappe.io/blog/erpnext-features/erpnext-awesome-bar) or through:
+> Home > Users and Permissions > Logs > Access Log

+Access logs are created in the following events:

+ - Printing of all Forms and Reports
+ - Private file downloading
+ - Exporting via XLSX/CSV formats

 <img class="screenshot" alt="Acess Log: ERPNext List View" src="{{docs_base_url}}/assets/img/access-log/access-log-002.png">

-The general List view provided out of the box by [Frappe](https://frappe.io/frappe)
+The general List view provided out of the box by [Frappe](https://frappe.io/frappe).

 <img class="screenshot" alt="Acess Log: General Ledger Report ERPNext" src="{{docs_base_url}}/assets/img/access-log/access-log-003.png">